atthakasem/dockerized-laravel/README.md

 ### Troubleshooting

-In case of an error while trying to run a Service, try (re-)building the Service:
+- In case of an error while trying to run a Service, try (re-)building the Service:
     `docker-compose build phpunit`

+- If an error similar to
+    ```
+    failed to solve with frontend dockerfile.v0: failed to create LLB definition: rpc error: code = Unknown desc = error getting credentials - err: exit status 1, out: ``
+    ```
+    occurs when building, run the commands with `sudo`